The Best Wood For Framing Farmhouse Signs

 Then set your saw fence to the width that you want your framing boards.
 You can just run the larger board through over and over until you’ve sliced as many frame boards as you can get.
 You should end up with, anywhere from 8-10 boards depending on the size you chose.
 If You’re not making a lot of signs you can just slice 1 or 2 boards and keep the rest of the big board.

-At my hardware store the price of a 1×12 is about $13.50 so it saves money for me to do it this way too!
+At my hardware store the price of a 1×12 is about $13.50 ( this has gone up to $21.99 in 2021) so it saves money for me to do it this way too!
 And that’s what I’ve found to be the best wood for framing farmhouse signs!
 Hope this helps.

 Want to know the best wood for making farmhouse signs click here!